Note on privacy: Client identifiers and sensitive details have been anonymised/redacted.

 - Starting point: Fragmented systems, multiple vendors, uneven standards and softwares; CEO needed clear decisions and continuity.

-- Scope boundary: I managed the programme operationally; budgets and group reporting remained with the CEO/parent group.
+- Scope boundary: The consultant managed the programme operationally; budgets and group reporting remained with the CEO/parent group.

 Challenges & risks